Practical information

 Participating athletes with teams and team observers from abroad have free access to the venue.

-All teams and observers must be registered by name and email when registration closes!
+All teams and observers must be registered by name and sent by email when registration closes!

 National coaches and other team members have free entry to the competition venue according to these requirements: